-Important Information To Know About Extended Warranty Refunds
+Important Information To Know About Extended Warranty “No Claims” Refunds

-Like most goods and services, extended warranty policies often come with the option of getting refunds.
+Like most goods and services, extended warranty policies can come with the option of getting refunds.

 First, let’s consider how buying a warranty or insurance works.
 The losses of the few are paid by the many.
-This explains why no other kind of insurance product in Canada offers a refund after it expires— not home insurance, not life insurance, not car insurance.
-If your warranty is an insurance policy and you need to cancel well before it expires, you will be able to get a portion refunded.
-If it’s a service contract, you won’t.
+This explains why no other kind of insurance product in Canada offers a refund after it expires— not home, life, or car insurance.
+If your warranty is an insurance policy and you must cancel well before it expires, you can get a portion refunded.
+If it’s a service contract, no refunds are generally available after 30 days.

-But why are many automobile extended warranties eligible for “no claims bonus” refunds once they expire?
-Truth be told, the deck is stacked in favour of the warranty provider — let’s look at why.
+But why are many automobile extended warranties eligible for a “no claims bonus” refund once they expire?
+Truth be told, the deck is stacked against you — let’s look at why.

 Exclusions and eligibility